RAcbd/ROXTools/README.md

 - Calculates the following:
  Exp Gain during the session
  Average Exp per Hour

-# rHelper for Ragnarok X: Next Generation!

-## This is heavy WIP and might still contain bugs!

-## Usage

-To use this tool, either clone or download and run the Launcher.\

 ## Known Bugs / Issues
 - Some weird results for 'Next Level Up'.
 Will be updating this soon.\